 Culture, History & Theory

-Research in the Culture, History & Theory area addresses a range of social, intellectual, environmental, and economic issues across the fields of architecture, landscape architecture, and urban design, employing a distinctive, critical, cross-cultural approach.
+Research in the culture, history and theory area addresses a range of social, intellectual, environmental, and economic issues across the fields of architecture, landscape architecture, and urban design, employing a distinctive, critical, cross-cultural approach.

 Architectural history and theory, a core area of architectural education, offers insights into the production of and engagement with the built environment of different people in different times and different places.
 We adopt a human-centred approach to the understanding and writing of the history and theory both of Western and non-Western cultures.
 Focusing on the intertwined history of modernity, researchers in this cluster offer a variety of new perspectives on the pre-, early, and post-modern traditions of Western and Non-Western peoples.

-Researchers in this area are working on a range of projects that explore the culture, history, and theory of architecture, landscape, and urbanity, including:
+Researchers in this area explore a range of cultural, historical, and theoretical issues across the disciplines of architecture, construction, landscape, and urban design, including: